Santa Maria Church (Ilocos Sur): History

+There are many stories or legends concerning the Virgin Mother that have long been associated with the Philippines' religious tradition.
+But of all the stories, if any can be believed to be true, it is the story of the blessed Virgin manifesting her miraculous preference for a place she would permanently dwell in.

 Construction of the present church was started in 1765.
 In 1810, the bell tower was built during the renovation of the church and furnished with a bell the following year.
 During the renovation of church complex in 1863, the protective wall around the sides of the hill was constructed.
 After the bell tower was remodeled the same year, its foundation must have gradually settled down making the imposing structure slightly leaning or tilting as it appears today.
 The convent was greatly renovated in 1895.

 Many foreigners who traveled to the north and saw the church were much impressed by its size and setting calling the church as a cathedral.
 Henry Savage Landor, an English painter, writer and explorer who visited the Philippines in 1900, says:

 At Santa Maria a most picturesque church is to be found, reached on an imposing flight of steps.
 An enormous convent stands beside the church, upon a terrace some 80 feet above the plaza.
 There are a number of brick buildings, schoolhouses and office, which must have been very handsome but are tumbling down, the streets being in the absolute possession of sheeps [sic], goats and hogs.
 A great expanse of level land was now well-cultivated into paddy fields and across it is a road fifteen feet wide, well-metalled and with a sandy surface.
 Barrios and homes were scattered all around the plain.

 The church was listed as one of the most endangered monuments in the world by World Monuments Fund in the 2010 World Monuments Watch, along with the Rice Terraces of the Philippine Cordilleras and San Sebastian Church, Manila.
 All of the sites were taken off the list in 2011 after the passage of the National Cultural Heritage Act.

 The parish church was elevated to an archdiocesan shrine on August 15, 2022.